Interior evolution of regular Schwarzschild black holes: Singularity resolution and final remarks.

+{We conclude this section by emphasizing that the metric~\eqref{EF-metric} together with~\eqref{promotting} is well established both within general relativity~\cite{Husain:1995bf,Wang:1998qx} and in more general gravitational frameworks~\cite{Borissova:2025msp}.
+Within this setting, the mass function~\eqref{minfi-v} generates a configuration characterized by a nonuniform energy density $\rho=\rho(v,r)$, intrinsic anisotropy $\Delta\equiv p_\theta-p_r\neq 0$, nonvanishing radial pressure $p_r(v,r)$ and tangential pressure $p_\theta(v,r)$, as well as a nonzero energy flux $\epsilon=\epsilon(v,r)$.
+From this standpoint, and in direct comparison with earlier analyses, it becomes clear that the nonuniform and anisotropic collapsing fluid described here lies far outside the highly constrained matter models traditionally used to investigate BH interiors and singularity formation.
+In particular, it cannot be captured by homogeneous dust collapse~\cite{Oppenheimer:1939ue,Shibata:1999va}, inhomogeneous dust collapse~\cite{Tolman:1934za,Bondi:1947fta,Lemaitre:1933gd,Christodoulou:1984mz,Joshi:1993zg,Joshi:2001xi}, nor by isotropic~\cite{Lasky:2006mg,Mosani:2020ena,Joshi:2023ugm} or anisotropic configurations~\cite{Mena:2004ck} that do not belong to the Kerr–Schild class.
+This establishes our framework as a genuinely broader and more general setting for probing the interior evolution of BHs and the onset of singular behavior.}

-\textbf{Singularity resolution and final remarks.}
+\section{Singularity resolution\\and final remarks.}

-Our analysis reveals that singularities emerge generically in regular Schwarzschild BHs, as rigorously determined by Eqs.~\eqref{NCC2}-\eqref{order2}, where no particular theory was assumed.
-Avoiding this outcome would require extending these equations with additional, ad hoc constraints.
+{Our analysis reveals that singularities generically emerge in regular Schwarzschild BHs, as rigorously determined by Eqs.~\eqref{NCC2}-\eqref{order2}, without assuming any particular gravitational theory and without resorting to perturbative methods.} Avoiding this outcome would require extending these equations with additional, ad hoc constraints.
 Nevertheless, such modifications may offer valuable insights into mechanisms for singularity resolution.
 As a concrete example, we propose a saturating transition of the form

 where $\alpha_i\equiv\,n_i(-\infty)$ and $\beta_i\equiv\,n_i(+\infty)$ characterize the initial and final BH states, respectively, and $\tau\equiv\omega^{-1}$ sets the transition timescale.
 The extremal to regular transition demands